mxskylar/enjoyable-mappings/docs/controllers.md

 # Controllers

-Xinput controllers with the following keys are supported by the custom mappings.
+Xinput controllers with the following keys are supported.